Justin-Acosta/campaign-crafter/chapters/chapter-1-eclipse-festival.md

-Adventure Chapter 1: The Eclipse Festival
+`Chapter 1: The Eclipse Festival

 I. The Adventure Hook